The Ultimate Guide To Inventory Management for Multichannel Retailers

 eBay Product Identifier: GTIN, MPN, or Brand (New Listings), In Transition (Existing Listings)

 New listings on eBay require either a GTIN, MPN, or Brand; sometimes more than one, sometimes all three.
 It all depends on the product category.
 For example, Pet Supplies require a GTIN and Brand, but not an MPN; Consumer Electronics require all three; Tickets and Passes don’t require any.
-It can get pretty specific, so refer to eBay’s Product Identifier Chart to see what each category needs.
+It can get pretty specific, so refer to to see what each category needs.

 Keep in mind, nearly all products (except tickets and events) require at least a GTIN.

-It might not be the best time to talk about eBay’s product identifiers, as they’re currently in a transition period for existing listings.
-They’re trying to standardize their mammoth product offerings into a uniform organization system to benefit buyers and sellers alike.
-Unfortunately, that’s no easy feat, and the transition is expected to last until 2019.
+eBay is still in a transition period for existing listings.
+It’s trying to standardize the mammoth product offerings into a uniform organization system to benefit buyers and sellers alike.

 Etsy Product Identifier: None